aireilly/openshift-mkdocs/docs/scalability_and_performance/planning-your-environment-according-to-object-maximums.md

 5. Total physical memory used is 512 GiB.

-## How to plan your environment according to tested cluster maximums
+## How to plan your environment according to tested cluster maximums {#how-to-plan-according-to-cluster-maximums_object-limits}

 !!! important
     Oversubscribing the physical resources on a node affects resource guarantees the Kubernetes scheduler makes during pod placement.
 Learn what measures you can take to avoid memory swapping.